-A common characteristic of the cross-border region between Republic of Republic of Bulgaria and Republic of North Macedonia is its relatively low economic development, mainly represented by the trade and service sector, being clearly underdeveloped, compared to the rest of the partnering countries' territories.
+A common characteristic of the cross-border region between Bulgaria and North Macedonia is its relatively low economic development, mainly represented by the trade and service sector, being clearly underdeveloped, compared to the rest of the partnering countries' territories.

-In the period between 2010 and 2017, the tertiary (services) sector in Republic of Bulgaria is in the lead by a share that is more than twice higher, followed by the secondary sector (industry sector) and the primary sector (agriculture, forestry, hunting and fishing).
-Another factor which has a positive impact on the growing economic activities in Republic of Bulgaria is the dynamically developing global economy, which is resulting also in an increasing demand for Bulgarian goods and services.
+In the period between 2010 and 2020, the tertiary (services) sector in Bulgaria is in the lead by a share that is more than twice higher, followed by the secondary sector (industry sector) and the primary sector (agriculture, forestry, hunting and fishing).

+Another factor which has a positive impact on the growing economic activities in Bulgaria is the dynamically developing global economy, which is resulting also in an increasing demand for Bulgarian goods and services.
 The increasing export volume in the last 5 years is a good indicator for the competitiveness of the Bulgarian industrial production and service delivery.

-Economic growth in the Republic of North Macedonia, analysed by sectors in 2018, was a result of the positive performance in the services and industrial sectors, while construction and agricultural sectors had negative contribution to growth.
-Services sector registered real growth of 4.0%, mostly as a result of intensified activity in trade, transportation and food and accommodation services by 9.7%.
-Industrial sector experienced real growth of 3.1%, as a result of growth in Manufacturing of 5.4%.
-The decline in Agricultural sector continued with weaker dynamics compared to the previous year, amounting to 7.4%.
-During this period, activity in the Construction sector experienced 7.6% decline in real terms, mostly as a result of the dropped construction activity as regards civil engineering structures.
+Economic growth in North Macedonia, analysed by sectors in 2020, was a result of the positive performance in the services and industrial sectors, while construction and agricultural sectors had negative contribution to growth.
+Services sector registered real growth of 4,0%, mostly as a result of intensified activity in trade, transportation and food and accommodation services by 9.7%.
+Industrial sector experienced real growth of 3,1%, as a result of growth in Manufacturing of 5,4%.
+The decline in Agricultural sector continued with weaker dynamics compared to the previous year, amounting to 7,4%.
+During this period, activity in the Construction sector experienced 7,6% decline in real terms, mostly as a result of the dropped construction activity as regards civil engineering structures.
 Convergence with EU income levels remains sluggish.
-Real GDP per capita has increased from 34% of the EU-28 average in 2012 to 37% in 2017.
+Real GDP per capita in North Macedonia has increased to 5 146 EUR in 2020 (26 380 EUR of EU-27) compared to 3510 EUR in 2012 (25 100 EUR of EU-27).